managedcoder/BotFrameworkAccelerators/Workshop/README.md

 In the planning stage you'll take steps to prepare for an effective workshop that's been designed to accelerate the development of an enterprise grade bot.
 These steps do not require participants to have any prior experience with the Microsoft Bot Framework.
 Spending quality time preparing for the workshop is the best way to insure a successful outcome.
 Steps 1 through 3 should be discussed in a pre-call with architect who will be leading the workshop.
 Steps 4 and 5 can be reviewed for context before the workshop and followed up on post workshop.

-## Workshop Prechecks and Prerequisites<a name=WorkshopPrechecksandPrerequisites />
+## Workshop Prerequisites and Prechecks<a name=WorkshopPrerequisitesandPrechecks />

 This workshop centers around the Microsoft Bot Framework's Virtual Assistant which serves to define what an enterprise bot looks like on the Microsoft Bot Platform.
 A critical step in preparing for the Bot Acclerator Workshop is installing the Virtual Assistant and making sure you have enough permissions in your Azure Subscription to create all the resources and services required by the Virtual Assistant Template.

-### SDK and Tools Installation
+### Install the Virtual Assistant
 Installing the required prerequisites can be done before the workshop starts or during the workshop itself.
 If you decide to do the installation steps during the workshop then its super important to confirm that the attendees have enough permissions to install software on their development PC before the workshop starts (i.e. admin rights to the PC).

 There are two sets of prerequisites that must be installed for this workshop:
-- Virtual Assistant prerequisites which can be found [here](https://microsoft.github.io/botframework-solutions/tutorials/csharp/create-assistant/2_download_and_install/)
+- Virtual Assistant Template and its prerequisites which can be found [here](https://microsoft.github.io/botframework-solutions/tutorials/csharp/create-assistant/2_download_and_install/)
-- Skills prerequisites which can be found [here](https://microsoft.github.io/botframework-solutions/tutorials/csharp/create-skill/2_download_and_install/)
+- Skills Template and its prerequisites which can be found [here](https://microsoft.github.io/botframework-solutions/tutorials/csharp/create-skill/2_download_and_install/)

 The installation instructions for both must be followed **exactly** or you will experience strange errors later when you try to build your bot and it won't be obvious that the errors you are seeing are a result of improper installation.
 If you are unsure about any of the installation instructions you can take a look at this [step-by-step video of the full installation processs](http://a.com).